MyTooliT/ICOc/Documentation/Tutorials.md

 - the name or
 - Bluetooth address

-of an STH, then you can even use ICOc without any user interaction, since in this case the program will immediately connect to the specified STH and start the measurement process.
+of a sensor device, then you can even use ICOc without any user interaction, since in this case the program will immediately connect to the specified device and start the measurement process.

 <a name="tutorials:section:available-options"></a>